 Lower School students practice observation skills, posing questions and theories, and telling their stories while listening to those of others.
 Reading and writing workshops highlight the details of language, building up literacy and craft.
 Major projects draw students deeply into inquiry with an emphasis on collecting information, working towards a common goal, organizing their thoughts, and presenting their work with joy and confidence.

 Middle School students grow in their engagement with literature, analyzing for theme and perspective while noting writers’ choices.
 In the sixth grade combined English-History Humanities class, and later in English 7 and 8, they learn to build evidence-based arguments and account for their reasoning, while continuing to experiment with different genres.
 The themes involve coming of age, finding agency in the world, and the literature—from Peak to Maus—powerfully opens up those explorations.

-The English Department’s approach to literature and writing leads students both farther into the world and deeper within themselves.
-We explore the range and complexity of human experience captured in literature—from ancient Mesopotamia to contemporary Portland—while fostering interior worlds, too (the life of the imagination, the self).
-Learning to read deeply, closely, with heightened attention to the ways individual and cultural identities take shape through literature, students grow in their empathy for and understanding of other ways of being human.
-They also receive intensive training as writers: students learn to write clearly and powerfully in a variety of modes, whether gathering their thoughts into a coherent argument, accounting for their research, or developing their voice in a specific genre or form.
+Learning to read closely (focusing intently and thoroughly on text to gather meaning), Upper School students grow in their empathy for and understanding of the many ways of being human.
+They train intensively in writing, learning to write clearly and powerfully through English 9 to 11 and in the various senior courses, whether organizing their thoughts into an argument, accounting for their research, or developing their voice in a specific genre or form.
 Emerging with greater understanding, resourcefulness, and self-awareness, students are prepared to engage confidently and creatively with the world around them.